yass2400012/Splunk_SIEM_Project/README.md

 This project demonstrates how to use Splunk Enterprise Security (ES) and Splunk Security Essentials (SSE) to perform two critical security functions:

-• Analyzing DNS Logs – Detecting anomalies, suspicious queries, and potential malicious domains.
+### • Analyzing DNS Logs: Detecting anomalies, suspicious queries, and potential malicious domains.
-• Risk-Based Alerting (RBA) with MITRE ATT&CK Mapping – Assigning risk scores to attacker techniques such as PowerShell, Mimikatz, and WMIexec, and aligning detections with the MITRE ATT&CK framework.
+### • Risk-Based Alerting (RBA) with MITRE ATT&CK Mapping: Assigning risk scores to attacker techniques such as PowerShell, Mimikatz, and WMIexec, and aligning detections with the MITRE ATT&CK framework.

 These exercises showcase SIEM configuration, log analysis, and adversary detection workflows that SOC analysts use in real-world environments.